About the rides

 The Coastlet 100km

-The Dorset Coastlet 100km event is also a big day out, with some big hills to test the legs this early in the season.
-Click below for more details.
+The Dorset Coastlet 100km event is a great day out, with some impressive hills making it an ideal early season leg tester.
+Click below for details.